 We liked to get to our camp on Russell Lake about the middle of September.
-That is the beginning of the mating season for moose, and just before mating the bulls are good and fat, at their very best.
+That is the beginning of the mating season for moose, and just before mating, the bulls are good and fat, at their very best.
 An old bull moose will have an inch of fat all over his back.
-Next to bear, moose in good condition are an excellent source of the grease that a man needs with his meat to withstand the northern cold.
+Next, to bear, moose in good condition is an excellent source of the grease that a man needs with his meat to withstand the northern cold.
 It is hard to call up moose in mid-September, but easy enough a month later when they are thin and the meat is dry and tough.
 We never ate moose at that time unless we had to, although a dry cow moose is pretty good eating in October.
-Our aim was to get two moose around September 15.
+We aimed to get two moose around September 15.
 If that failed, we could always get some later during the winter.

 When I used to call moose at night, I learned that they come a long way, and it takes a long time for them to come sometimes.
 Occasionally I would wake up in the morning and find a big bull looking down at me.
 Occasionally I would find tracks in the morning where one had stood nearby while I was asleep.
 I decided it was better to have a dog with me because a dog will warn you if anything comes around at night.
 But I kept the dog tied up.
 I reasoned this way: If he heard a moose, he would run after it.
 Then the moose would turn on him, and the dog would run to me for protection.
 A man doesn't know what the moose might do then!
 But I did enjoy calling moose on clear fall nights.
 It was an interesting way to pass the time.